Who we are

 — Charli Cox, Founder

-• Charli Cox
+Charli Cox

 Charli’s current and previous roles provide unique perspectives on outsourced and insourced community services and sustainability.
-Currently working at Lifewise within the Youth Housing Team, Charli brings a wealth of knowledge, experience and social system change.
+Previously working for Lifewise within the Youth Housing Team, Charli brings a wealth of knowledge, experience and social system change.
 Her role invovlves establishing relationships with organisations, forging new ways of working towards better outcomes for those aged 16 to 24.
 Previously, Charli worked for icebreaker for six years in quality and compliance roles and three within the production team, contributing to her commercial understanding and the broader context of sustainability and the challenges faced by fashion brands.
 Her very hands-on approach is guided by a passion to demonstrate how care and purpose can create opportunities towards enhancing human, societal and environmental progress.

-• Tracey Creed
+Tracey Creed

 Tracey is the marketing and communications manager at Ecoware, a compostable packaging company.
 With an intent focus on environmental responsibility and sustainability, her experience includes nine years working with various brands, building knowledge around materials and circularity with a deep interest in reframing value and addressing the issues of overconsumption and waste.
 A writer and photographer, she combines creative and communication ability with research in scanning the market and legislative environments to create unique brand positioning opportunities for her clients.
 Her varied responsibilities include brand communications, climate and impact reporting.
 Utilising her skillset and interests, she is also the co-founder of online publication Lagom which explores issues at the interconnectivity of health, climate and waste.